Daniel Elahi Galán: 2021: Masters 1000 debut and third round, Olympics debut

-2022: Wimbledon & US Open third rounds, first top-5 win, top 100
+2022: Wimbledon & US Open third rounds, first top-5 win, top 75

 At the 2022 Córdoba Open he reached his first ATP quarterfinal of the year as a lucky loser where he lost to top seed Diego Schwartzman.

 After missing three major events, he returned to the 2022 Wimbledon Championships where he reached the second round for a second consecutive year defeating Dominik Koepfer.
 He moved to the third round for the first time at this Major after the withdrawal of 17th seed Roberto Bautista Agut due to a positive COVID-19 test.

 He reached the top 100 at World No. 99 on 25 July 2022, after a second round showing as a qualifier at the 2022 Hamburg European Open defeating Federico Coria.
 At the 2022 Croatia Open Umag he defeated 2016 champion Fabio Fognini.

 He made his debut at the US Open as a qualifier.
 In the first round, he upset world No. 5 Stefanos Tsitsipas to advance to the second round, recording his first victory over a Top-5 player and for Colombia since Iván Molina took down then-No. 3 Manuel Orantes in Tehran in 1975.
-He became only the third player in the last five years to win a set 6–0 against him.
 Although Tsitsipas saved eight match points, Galán capitalised on his ninth.
 He defeated Jordan Thompson in the second round in five sets to reach the third round at this Major for the second time in his career.
-As a result he moved into the top 75 in the rankings.
+As a result, he moved into the top 75 in the rankings.

-At the 2022 San Diego Open he reached his second quarterfinal of the season defeating fourth seed Pedro Martinez (tennis) before losing to fifth seed and eventual champion Brandon Nakashima.
-As a result he moved to the top 70 in the rankings No. 69 on 26 September.
+At the 2022 San Diego Open he reached his second quarterfinal of the season defeating fourth seed Pedro Martínez before losing to fifth seed and eventual champion Brandon Nakashima.
+As a result, he moved to the top 70 in the rankings No. 69 on 26 September.

 He achieved an ATP career-high singles ranking of No. 67 on 28 November 2022.

-Singles performance timeline
+2023: Wimbledon fourth round, top 60

+In April, Galan reached the final at the 2023 Sarasota Open where he was the defending champion but lost to Daniel Altmaier.

+At the 2023 Mutua Madrid Open in the first round, he played in the longest tiebreak of the ATP season thus far, falling 17-15 in 25-minutes to Alexander Bublik.

+At the 2023 Wimbledon Championships he upset 24th seed Yoshihito Nishioka.
+Next he defeated qualifier Oscar Otte to reach a second consecutive third round.
+He defeated Mikael Ymer to reach his first fourth round at this Major and in his career.
+As a result, he moved to a new career high in the top 56 in the rankings on 17 July 2023.